 The pool is located at 220 South Fuller Street.
 To contact the pool during the season, call (509) 888-3288.

-The City Pool is now open for the season.
-Click here to view the season's schedule!
+The City Pool is now closed for the season.
+See you in 2015!

 Swimming Lessons, Pool Programs and Admission Fees

-Information about Swimming Lessons, Water Exercise Classes, Public Swims, Pool Rentals, Fees and more!
-Click here to download an information sheet.
+Information about Swimming Lessons, Water Exercise Classes, Public Swims, Pool Rentals, Fees and more will be posted in the Spring of 2015.

 You can rent the pool for birthday celebrations or other special functions.
 During the season, contact the pool for availability or during the off season, contact the Parks and Recreation Department at (509) 888-3284.
-Pool rental fees are listed above.
 You can download a Pool Rental Packet by clicking here, and return your application and payment (cash and check only) to the pool to secure your reservation.
+Reservations are accepted beginning in January

 The City of Wenatchee is a proud partner of the USA Swimming Foundation